Sheet Music Plus: History

 In 1995, Nick Babchuk founded MusicianStore.com, a self-run pilot website, on the 1300 block of Pacific Ave. in San Francisco.
-At this time they sold guitar strings, drum heads and musician's accessories in addition to sheet music.
+At this time they sold guitar strings, drum heads, and musician's accessories in addition to sheet music.
 According to former CEO Keith Cerny, the company was "profitable from almost the very beginning".
 As demand for sheet music became apparent along with advantages of shipping printed material the name was changed to Sheet Music Plus.
-In 2005 the warehouse was moved from San Francisco to its present location in Emeryville, CA. The new 25,000 sq. ft. warehouse allowed for more space as well as better access to shipping routes.
+In 2005 the warehouse was moved from San Francisco to Emeryville, CA. The new 25,000 sq. ft. warehouse allowed for more space and better access to shipping routes.
 Sheet Music Plus currently offers over 30,000 in-stock titles, ready to ship within 24 hours.

 In 2007, the company reached 550,000 titles in the catalog.
 In 2008, Keith Cerny assumed the role of CEO when founder Nick Babchuk became Chairman of the company.
 Mr. Cerny oversaw the creation of an advanced company data center in San Francisco, which set the foundation for the company's technological future.
 In 2010, Cerny resigned to become General Director of the Dallas Opera.
-He was succeeded by current CEO and long-time Sheet Music Plus employee Jenny Silva.
+Long-time Sheet Music Plus employee Jenny Silva succeeded him.

-Under Silva's tenure the company expanded the catalog to over one million titles.
-She has also overseen the creation and development of the popular Digital Print Publishing program for composers, arrangers and songwriters.
+Under Silva's tenure, the company expanded the catalog to over one million titles.
+She also oversaw the creation and development of the popular Digital Print Publishing program for composers, arrangers and songwriters.
 Mrs. Silva was also instrumental in the partnership with the Canadian Choral Center in 2012.

-Emeryville, California – February 27, 2017 – Sverica Capital Management LLC (“Sverica”) announced today the sale of Sheet Music Plus LLC (“Sheet Music Plus” or “SMP”) to Hal Leonard LLC.
-Founded in 1997, Sheet Music Plus is a leading online retailer of sheet music with a library of over 1 million titles.

-Silva resigned from her role as CEO on May 31, 2018.
-Amy Hopson, a long time Sheet Music Plus employee and former vice president of product and engineering, replaced Mrs. Silva as general manager.
+Silva remained in her role as CEO until she resigned on May 31, 2018.

-The current leadership team of Sheet Music Plus is: